On nilpotent extensions of $\infty$-categories and the cyclotomic trace: The DGM theorem for nilpotent extensions of additive -categories

+by Corollary~\ref{cor:explicitquotcat}(2) which expresses each of the rings as a quotient of column-finite matrices modulo the ideal of matrices with only finitely many nonzero entries.

-Now $K^{\mrm{inv}}$ applied to the middle or the right vertical functor of~\eqref{eq:main-diagram} is an equivalence by Theorem~\ref{thm:dgm}.
-Since it's a localizing invariant it's also an equivalence after applying to $\sA \to \sB$ which yields the claim. \end{proof}
+Now $E^{\Sigma}$ applied to the middle or the right vertical functor of~\eqref{eq:main-diagram} is an equivalence by the assumption that $E$ is truncating.
+Since it is a localizing invariant it also induces an equivalence after applying it to $\sA \to \sB$ which yields the claim. \end{proof}

-The last part of the proof only uses that $K^{\mrm{inv}}$ is nil-invariant on rings and is a localizing invariant.
-Thus in fact we have the following theorem.

-\begin{thm} Let $E$ be a localizing invariant which is nil-invariant (for example, a truncating invariant in the sense of \cite{Land_2019}).
-Then $E$ sends any nilpotent extension of additive $\infty$-categories into an equivalence. \end{thm}

 Here is a couple of corollaries.
 The next one is an $\infty$-categorical version of Dotto's theorem \cite{dotto}.
+This generalizes the split-exact case of his theorem by Remark~\ref{rem:comparison-with-dotto}.

-\begin{cor} Suppose that $\sA$ is an additive $\infty$-category and $\sM$ and $\sA$-bimodule.
-Then we have the following cartesian diagram:
+\begin{cor} Suppose that $\sA$ is an additive $\infty$-category and $\sM$ is an $\sA$-bimodule.
+Then for any truncating invariant $E$ we have that